-- 23.3 Regulation 4(1) applies to railway undertakings operating all types of rail freight services or international passenger services.
-It gives these railway undertakings access rights25 to the railway infrastructure (network, station and track) necessary to operate these types of services. - 23.4 Regulation 4(2) provides that an international grouping, which includes a railway undertaking established in Northern Ireland, for the purposes of operating all types of rail freight or international passenger services, is entitled to such access or transit rights26 as may be necessary for the provision of international transport services between EEA States where the undertakings constituting the grouping are established. - 23.5 Regulation 4(3) provides that the access rights described in regulation 4(1) include access to railway infrastructure (usually track) connecting the service facilities referred to in paragraph 2 of Schedule 1, which includes refuelling facilities, passenger stations, freight terminals and maintenance facilities. - 23.6 Regulation 4(4) provides that the access rights described in regulation 4(1) for the purpose of operating rail freight services include the right of access to railway infrastructure serving, or potentially serving, more than one final customer. - 23.7 Regulation 4(5) provides that the access rights of a railway undertaking for the purpose of the operation of an international passenger service include the right to pick up passengers at any station located on the international route and set them down at another, including stations located in the same Member State.
+- 3.3 Regulation 4(1)29 applies to railway undertakings operating all types of rail freight services or passenger services.
+It gives these railway undertakings access rights30 to the railway infrastructure (network, station and track) necessary to operate these types of services. - 3.4 Regulation 4(2) provides that an international grouping, which includes a railway undertaking established in Northern Ireland, for the purposes of operating all types of rail freight or international passenger services, is entitled to such access or transit rights31 as may be necessary for the provision of international transport services between EEA States where the undertakings constituting the grouping are established. - 3.5 Regulation 4(3) provides that the access rights described in regulation 4(1) include access to railway infrastructure (usually track) connecting the service facilities referred to in paragraph 2 of Schedule 1, which includes refuelling facilities, passenger stations, freight terminals and maintenance facilities. - 3.6 Regulation 4(4) provides that the access rights described in regulation 4(1) for the purposes of operating rail freight services include the right of access to railway infrastructure serving, or potentially serving, more than one final customer. - 3.7 Regulation 4(5) provides that the access rights of a railway undertaking for the purpose of the operation of a passenger service include the right to pick up passengers at any station located on the route and set them down at another. - 3.8 ORR may, in accordance with regulation 33, where requested by a relevant party, limit the access rights granted by regulation 4 to passenger services between a place of departure and a destination where one or more public service contracts cover the

-25 'access rights' is defined as "rights of access to railway infrastructure for the purpose of operating a service for the transport of goods or passengers".
+30 'access rights' is defined as "rights of access to railway infrastructure for the purpose of operating a service for the transport of goods or passengers".